OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

         independent submodels time: 1.907349e-05 secs
         wall clock time: 0.03485513 secs
         cpu time: 0.03485513 secs
-        openmx version number: 999.0.0-3297
+        openmx version number: 999.0.0

 The table of free parameters requires a little more explanation.
-First, ``<NA>`` are given for the name of elements that were not assigned a label.
+First, ``<NA>`` is given for the name of elements that were not assigned a label.
 Second, the columns 'row' and 'col' display the variables at the tail of the paths and the variables at the head of the paths respectively.
 Third, standard errors are calculated.
 We will discuss the use of standard errors versus confidence intervals later on.

 Model Evaluation
 ^^^^^^^^^^^^^^^^